Updated post: 14/04/19 | April 2019

 The Bernese Oberland is nature at its biggest and best.
 Picture soaring mountains, vast glacier fields, turquoise lakes, cascading waterfalls and verdant valleys dotted with Alpine resorts.

-Visiting this part of Switzerland as a day trip from Bern one day is easy.
-The hard bit is choosing an itinerary that will be manageable in a day and that won’t break the bank.
+Visiting this part of Switzerland as a day trip from Bern by train is easy.
+The hard bit is choosing a Bernese Oberland itinerary that will be manageable in a day and that won’t break the bank.

 From Bern, it’s an easy one-hour train ride to Interlaken, the heart of the Bernese Oberland.
 If possible, sit on the right-hand side of the train carriage for the best views until Thun.
 After Thun, switch sides for lakeside views all the way to Interlaken.